woolllff/DAA_project/README.md

 The diffrence array C tells us if we take the element in A instead of B at the same index, then by how much the sum  will increase.

 So we just find the n greatest elements in the C array, that will give us the index of the elements we have to take from A and the rest will be taken from B.

+Now if we use the sort function we end up with O(nlog(n)), so we can't use sort.

+We instead use partial sort which will sort such that any element before a specified k wll be smaller than the element at k, and any element after k will be greater than the element at k.
+This can be done using the partition technique of the quicksort method, but the worst case becomes O(n^2), to reduce that we will use the median of median technique to find a suitable pivot such that we only work on a ratio of the array each time and that will insure we get worst case O(n).

 </p>